GAGGIUINO/gaggiuino.github.io/docs/README.md

 > [!Info]
 > When buying from any of the approved suppliers you can head over to the community [Discord](community/community-media.md#community-discord) for order updates or install-help in the relevant channels.
 >
-> Relevant channels for orders : #dyi-efi, #peak-coffee-cc
+> Relevant channels for orders : #dyi-efi-co-uk, #peakcoffee-cc
 >
 > Relevant channels for install-help: #install-help-xxx